FairwindsOps/insights-plugins/realtime-reporter/README.md

 ## TODOs

-* Use the configuration provided by the `insights-agent` helm chart
-* Support uploading to the new endpoint once it's created
 * Implement more report types
 * Is `ReportJob` from the admission plugin the right thing to use here for incremental polaris reports? `Content` is represented as `[]byte` which will encode to base64 by the standard json library